SNU-LIST/DeepRF/README.md

 > ./1_exc_generation.sh

-This shell script is to run the RF generation module in the paper, and the execution time will be approximately an hour.\
+This shell script is to run the RF generation module in the paper, and the execution time was approximately 15 hours in our machine.\
 If the .sh file is not executable, use following command.
 > chmod +x 1_exc_generation.sh